Skip to main content

 Provider Education

-Fortunately, some ways are available to address this challenge that don’t require restructuring the entire medical education system.
+Fortunately, there are some ways to address this challenge that don’t require restructuring the entire medical education system.
 Health care managers can help providers learn more about nutrition by:

 • Facilitating training and continuing education opportunities about nutrition